ditte816j/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This applies to coding as much as it does to art or design.
 Writing clean, simple, and maintainable code is often a more challenging and effective approach than crafting complex solutions.
 Always strive to reduce complexity, refactor mercilessly, and use abstractions judiciously.
 Remember, the best code is the code that doesn't need to be written."

 In practical terms for programmers, this could mean choosing well-established libraries over reinventing the wheel, following SOLID principles, avoiding premature optimization, and continually refining your codebase to enhance readability and minimize bugs.
 It's about writing code that can be easily understood and modified by others, including your future self."

+# 2024-03-11
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving higher priority to tasks that require more time and effort, you can ensure that you finish what're essential to your project.

+Second, planning ahead is crucial.
+Anticipate potential challenges and obstacles, so you'll be prepared to overcome them.
+Break down larger tasks into smaller, manageable steps, which will make it easier to track your progress and adjust your plan as needed.

+Lastly, stay organised.
+Use project management tools, such as Trello or Asana, to keep track of your task list, deadlines, team communication, etc. Organising your workspace and codebase will also help to reduce distractions and improve your workflow.
+Additionally, don't forget to take breaks and maintain a healthy work-life balance.